-The ancient site of Olympos dates back to Hellenistic times when it was an important Lycian city and became famous as a place of worship honouring Hephaestos or Vulcan, the God of Fire.
+The ancient site of Olympos dates back to Hellenistic times when it was an important Lycian city, becoming famous as a place for worship honouring Hephaestos, the God of Fire.
 Located on a beautiful sandy bay, the ruins are spread out on either side of the Ulupinar River and include a Byzantine bathhouse with mosaic floors, a marble temple entrance, a theatre, and some excavated tombs.
 The shoreline is also a major protected nesting site for sea turtles.
 On the rocky slopes above the ancient city are a series of eternal flames issuing from cracks in the rock, caused by the combustion of natural gas seeping out of the mountain.
-It is possible to extinguish them briefly, but they will always re-ignite and are most impressive in the dark when at their most visible.
-The fire that comes out of the ground is said to be coming from the mouth of Chimaera, a mythical fire-breathing monster with the head of a lion, the body of a goat and a snake's tail, who was slain by the Lydian hero, Bellerophon on his winged horse, Pegasus.
+It is possible to extinguish them briefly, but they will always reignite and are most impressive in the dark when at their most visible.
+The fire that comes out of the ground is said to be coming from the mouth of the Chimera, a mythical fire-breathing monster with the head of a lion, the body of a goat, and a snake's tail, who was slain by the Lydian hero, Bellerophon, on his winged horse Pegasus.

 Transport: The bus from Antalya to Olympos takes 1.5 hours.
-In season minibuses travel to Çirali from where the eternal flames are less than a mile (1.5km) walk away
+In season minibuses travel to Çirali: from here the eternal flames are less than a mile's (1.5km) walk away.